muratk3n/thirdwave/en/tweets/2021/week4.md

 this [climate] mess not because the market system is not working well enough but because it is working too well.
-Werner’s startling presentation to the annual conference of the American Geophysical Union was titled ‘Is the Earth F**ked?’ and he posed in public the question climate scientists and others who follow their work had been asking in private...
+Werner’s startling presentation to the annual conference of the American Geophysical Union was titled ‘Is the Earth F--ked?’ and he posed in public the question climate scientists and others who follow their work had been asking in private...
 [He builds] on the fact that humans now constitute a force of nature so powerful that we have caused the Earth